Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Bioavailability determines how much of a compound reaches target tissues.
 Multiple factors affect bioavailability.

 Absorption from the gastrointestinal tract varies.
-Some forms are absorbed efficiently; others poorly.
+Some forms absorb efficiently; others poorly.
 Form selection affects bioavailability.

 First-pass metabolism reduces bioavailability.
 The liver processes compounds before they reach systemic circulation.
 This processing varies between compounds.